ifnesi/flink-fraud-detection/README.md

 ```

 ## External References

+Apache®, Apache Kafka®, Kafka®, Apache Flink®, Flink®, and the associated Flink and Kafka logos are trademarks of Apache Software Foundation.

 Check out [Confluent's Developer portal](https://developer.confluent.io), it has free courses, documents, articles, blogs, podcasts and so many more content to get you up and running with a fully managed Apache Kafka service.

 Disclaimer: I work for Confluent :wink: